aurelia/aurelia/docs/user-docs/router-lite/router-hooks.md

 ## Global registration vs local dependencies

-The lifecycle hooks can be registered either globally (like done in the [example](#example-authentication-and-authorization) or as [local dependencies](../components/components.md#dependencies).
+The lifecycle hooks can be registered either globally (as it is done in the [previous example](#example-authentication-and-authorization) or as [local dependencies](../components/components.md#dependencies).

 The globally registered lifecycle hooks are invoked for every components.
 Thus, it is recommended to use those sparsely.
-On the other hand when a hook id registered as a dependency of a particular component, it is invoked only for that one component.
+On the other hand, when a hook is registered as a dependency of a particular component, it is invoked only for that one component.

 This is shown in the example below, where there are two globally registered hooks, which are invoked for every components.